wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-synop-data-to-bufr.md

 ??? success "Click to reveal answer"
     In this first example the "end of text" symbol (=), or record delimiter, is missing between the first and second weather reports.
 Consequently, lines 2 and 3 are treated as a single report, leading to errors in the parsing of the message.
-The final line is also missing the end of text symbol but wis2box is able to handle this case.

-    The station 15090 should have been registered as part of the previous exercise.
-If not you will also receive a warning that the station can not be found.
-If this is the case, register the station in the wis2box and repeat the exercise.

 The second example below contains several common issue found in FM-12 SYNOP reports.
 Examine the data and try to identify the issues and then submit the corrected data through the web application.